MY METHOD

 'Realism in an illustrative style'

-I do not paint my watercolors on location, but in my design studio.
+I do not paint in 'plain-air', but in my atelier.
 Here i have the space and resources to be able to paint (in large format) and, 'not unimportantly', to take the time to create a work.
 Because i spend an average of 20 hours painting a cityscape in a size of 70x50cm.
 I paint in a style that I call 'Realism in an illustrative style'.

-I start a watercolor painting by stretching the 300 gram watercolor paper.
-I do this by completely wetting the paper and then placing it on a plywood sheet.
+I start a watercolor by stretching the watercolor paper.
+I do this by completely soaking the paper with water and then placing it on a plywood sheet.
 I stick the edges of the watercolor paper to the plywood with gum tape.
 After an overnight stay, when the paper and gum tape have completely dried and feel tight, i begin by sketching a detailed pencil drawing that i apply lightly to the paper.
 Once the lines are on paper, i then apply masking fluid (liquid latex) to the parts of the painting that should remain white.
 Once the masking fluid has dried, painting can begin.

 I usually start by creating the sky, such as a blue sky with clouds, a starry sky or a beautiful sunset.
 I like to paint heavens with the wet-on-wet technique to create beautiful color transitions.
 When the paint has dried, the first transparent brushstrokes of the cityscape follow.
 My color palette consists of dozens of color shades, but in recent years i have delved into mixing colors.
 And that is why i find it very interesting and educational to be able to mix certain colors from the primary colors.